How to Make Beautiful Air Dry Clay Flower Frogs

 What Is a Flower Frog?

 If you’re unfamiliar with the term, a flower frog is a floral arranging tool to keep flower stems in place.
-Traditionally, they’re made of glass, ceramic, or metal, but I created mine using DAS air-hardening modeling clay, making them lightweight, durable, and beautifully textured.
+Traditionally, they’re made of glass, ceramic, or metal, but I made mine with DAS air-hardening modeling clay, which makes them lightweight, durable, and beautifully textured.

 These clay flower frogs sit atop a vase or jar—inserting them inside is unnecessary.
-Once you add water to the container, the holes in the clay allow you to insert flower stems, keeping your blooms arranged precisely how you like.
+Once you add water to the container, the holes in the clay let you insert flower stems, keeping your blooms arranged precisely as you like.

 Materials You’ll Need